tummfm/chemtrain/docs/chemtrain-deploy/lammps.md

 compute q all chemtrain/output order steinhardt_l4
 ```

 Define `compute chemtrain/output` after `pair_coeff`.
-LAMMPS obtains the output
+LAMMPS reads the output
-scope and shape from model metadata when the command is parsed. `PARTICLE`
+scope and shape from the model when the compute is defined.
+Particle outputs
-outputs use a per-atom vector or array. `LOCAL` outputs are summed once across MPI
+become per-atom values.
+Local outputs are summed once across MPI ranks, while
-ranks and exposed as a global scalar or vector. `GLOBAL` outputs are complete
+global outputs are already complete and are not reduced again.
+The exporter
-configuration values and are exposed without a LAMMPS reduction.
-For example,
-an interface-pinning bias computed after `comm.reduce` is `GLOBAL`.
-LAMMPS must
-not reduce the already complete bias again.
-For configuration outputs, the
-exported `extensive` flag tells LAMMPS whether the value scales with system
-size.
-It affects LAMMPS normalization but does not change the `LOCAL` or
-`GLOBAL` reduction behavior.
+defines each output's scope and whether it is extensive.
+See {doc}`model_inputs`.

 All configuration outputs require group `all`.